Lhx94As/Awesome-Spoken-Language-Identification/README.md

 I also included my pytorch re-implementation in folder models.
 Updated descriptions for some papers.
 For those I didn't, either I forgot what it is exactly about or the title is too straightforward.
 # News:
-1. The OLR 2021 is opening for participanting!
-It's very worth trying!
-(10th Aug 2021)
+1. The odyssey 2022 and interspeech 2022 is calling for papers!

+# Recommeded conferences&Journals:
+Interspeech, Odyssey, ICASSP, APSIPA, ASRU, SLT, TASLP, JSTSP, Speech Comm, Signal Processing Letter, etc.
 # Useful Links:
 ## Datasets:
 [NIST Language Recognition Evaluation](https://www.nist.gov/itl/iad/mig/language-recognition) (The most famous and commonly used data)